ainblockchain/bert-online/AIN.md

 # bert-online on AIN

-You can run **bert-online** code on [`AIN Cloud Beta`](https://cloud.ainetwork.ai/), which is a product provided by [`AI Network`](https://ainetwork.ai/).
+You can run **bert-online** code on [`AIN Cloud beta`](https://cloud.ainetwork.ai/), which is a product provided by [`AI Network`](https://ainetwork.ai/).

-## How to get ready to use AIN Cloud Beta
+## How to get ready to use AIN Cloud beta

-The payment in [`AIN Cloud Beta`](https://cloud.ainetwork.ai/) is based on AIN Ethereum Token (Token Symbol: *AIN*), so you need to prepare some account balance before getting started.
+The payment in [`AIN Cloud beta`](https://cloud.ainetwork.ai/) is based on AIN Ethereum Token (Token Symbol: *AIN*), so you need to prepare some account balance before getting started.
-Fortunately, AIN Cloud Beta provides welcome bonus for new users.
-Please refer to *AIN Cloud Beta Guide (coming soon)* for the details.
+Fortunately, AIN Cloud beta provides welcome bonus for new users.
+Please refer to *AIN Cloud beta Guide (coming soon)* for the details.
 In summary, 1) sign up on [`cloud.ainetwork.ai/`](https://cloud.ainetwork.ai/) and finish the email verification step to get sign-up bonus (~ 150 AIN) and 2) complete KYC process on [`cloud.ainetwork.ai/buyain`](https://cloud.ainetwork.ai/buyain) to get extra bonus (~ 150 AIN).

-## How to play with bert-online on AIN Cloud Beta
+## How to play with bert-online on AIN Cloud beta

 Currently bert-online only provides code for SQuAD task.